fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

-    By using optional parameters in the BankAccount constructor, you can create instances of BankAccount with varying levels of detail, making the code more flexible and reducing the need for multiple constructor overloads.
+    By using optional parameters in the BankAccount constructor, you can create instances of `BankAccount` with varying levels of parameter detail, making class instantiation more flexible and reducing the need for multiple constructor overloads.
+For example, you can create a `BankAccount` object with only a `customerIdNumber`, or you can specify combinations of `balance` and `accountType` as well:

     ```csharp

-    // Using the constructor with optional parameters

     BankAccount account1 = new BankAccount("1234567890");
     BankAccount account2 = new BankAccount("2345678901", 1500);